Skip to main content

 Cancellable Events

 Some events implement the ICancellableEvent interface.
 These events can be cancelled using #setCanceled(boolean canceled), and the cancellation status can be checked using #isCanceled().
 If an event is cancelled, other event handlers for this event will not run, and some kind of behavior that is associated with "cancelling" is enabled.
-For example, cancelling LivingJumpEvent will prevent the jump.
+For example, cancelling LivingChangeTargetEvent will prevent the entity's target entity from changing.

 Event handlers can opt to explicitly receive cancelled events.
 This is done by setting the receiveCanceled boolean parameter in IEventBus#addListener (or @SubscribeEvent, depending on your way of attaching the event handlers) to true.